Bury a Friend: Composition and lyrical interpretation

 According to Eilish, the track's "dark" and "violent" lyrics are written from the perspective of "the monster under your bed.
 Anything could be the monster — it could be someone you love so much that it’s taking over your life.
 I think love and terror and hatred are all the same thing".
 Laura Dzubay of Consequence of Sound interpreted: "[Eilish] assumes the position of a monster there to haunt somebody (a lover or herself [...])."
 The Michigan Dailys Samantha Cathie thought the fact that the singer was "hat[ing] herself" mirrored in the lines: "Like I wanna drown, like I wanna end me” and "Honestly I thought that I would be dead by now".
 Eilish asks several questions during the song's refrain: "What do you want from me?
 Why don’t you run from me?
+What are you wondering?
+What do you know?
 Why aren’t you scared of me?
 Why do you care for me?
 When we all fall asleep, where do we go?".
 Further lyrics include: "Step on the glass, staple your tongue/ Bury a friend, try to wake up/ Cannibal class, killing the son/ Bury a friend, I wanna end me".
 The singer's "soft" vocals in "Bury a Friend" range between the notes of F#_{3} and B♭_{4}.
 They are treated with layers of vocal effects, and a "playful trickery [is used] in each hook".
 Eilish described the track as a "near-whispered sing-song duet between [her] and a distorted version of herself".
 It ends with an instrumental part of "Ilomilo", which follows on When We All Fall Asleep, Where Do We Go?; the latter in turn begins with a lyrical reference to "Bury a Friend".
 Elaborating on the matter in an interview with MTV, O'Connell stated that the two songs were only referencing each other for the purpose of making the album "cohesive", and that they were not linked in any other way.